Human Subjects Research (IRB)

 Tips for Submission Writing

-- Use simple language
+• Use simple language

-Check all attachments to make sure the information is consistent with the contents of your submission. - Don't reinvent the wheel
+Check all attachments to make sure the information is consistent with the contents of your submission.

-Check the HAP Forms Library for customizable templates for consent, assent, letter of permission to recruit, etc. Using these templates is a good way to ensure that research documents include all elements to meet IRB regulatory standards. - When in doubt reach out!
+Check the IRB Templates Library for customizable templates for consent, assent, letter of permission to recruit, etc. Using templates helps to ensure that research documents include all elements required to meet IRB regulatory standards.

 Use of AI